spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 </Note>

 ---

 title: Amazon Bedrock
-description: Learn how to use the Amazon Bedrock provider.
+description: Learn how to use the Amazon Bedrock provider
 ---

 # Amazon Bedrock Provider